Target level of study

 Faculty of Science

-This teaching unit is the first in connection with the "bio" part of the biomechanics course.
-It is aimed at students with a mechanical engineering background.
-Its aim is to provide students with a basic understanding of health and biology, enabling them to better prepare for future courses and projects in biomechanics.
+This teaching unit is the first in the "bio" section of the biomechanics course.
+It is aimed at students with a background in mechanical engineering.
+Its purpose is to provide students with a basic understanding of health and biology, enabling them to better understand future biomechanics courses and projects.

 Fluid mechanics and heat transfer